supcik/academic-www/content/docs/update.md

 Then, **record your current version**, so that after you update Academic, you can apply any relevant breaking changes to the TOML/YAML site configuration and front matter in your `content/` folder.
 To find your current version, look in `themes/academic/data/academic.toml`.
 Note that if you installed the *master* version rather than a specific release, then extra care should be taken (such as by checking the git log if you installed with git) as you may be in-between versions.

 {{% alert note %}}
-Academic Kickstart comes with an [update script](https://github.com/sourcethemes/academic-kickstart/blob/master/update_academic.sh) to check for available updates - just remember to temporarily comment out the last line so that you can view the list of available updates first without actually performing the update.
+Academic Kickstart comes with an [update script](https://github.com/sourcethemes/academic-kickstart/blob/master/update_academic.sh) to check for available updates.
 {{% /alert %}}

 ## Update Academic